valenradovich/valenradovich/README.md

-Developing machine learning and AI solutions :)
+**software engineer — developing machine learning and ai systems :)**

-My email if you need to contact me is: me@valenradovich.tech
+a big fan of building things and learning new stuff, -almost- all time related to machine learning and ai

+if you wanna chat or just read some of my thoughts, feel free to reach me on [twitter](https://x.com/software_valen) or via [email](me@valenradovich.tech)